Seal of Dane County County of Dane

 NEW!
 Week 6: Nature Stories

-Once upon a time….
-There were campers who loved to read and explore their environment.
+Once upon a time…. there were campers who loved to read and explore their environment.
 This week we will do just that.
 After exploring a nature children's book, campers will get opportunities to act, create, and explore the themes of the book each day.
 We will also visit a local library for a special story time.

-NEW!
 Week 8: Mini Adventurers

-NEW!
-Week 9: Nature Heros
+Week 9: Nature Heroes

 Calling all nature heros!
 It is time to unite together and make a positive impact on our natural world.
 This week will be filled with short service projects, recycled art project, seed collecting, and a trip to the Dane County Landfill to learn more about how we impact the earth.

-Week 10: Safari
+Week 10: Insect Investigators

 Week 2: Up, Up & Away